MathieuLoutre/grunt-aws-s3/README.md

 The convention is that a gzipped file must have `.gz` in its extension as well as its original extension (e.g. `.css`, `.js`) like so: `build.js.gz`.
 In this case the plugin will apply the `ContenType` from `build.js` to `build.js.gz` and set the `ContentEncoding` to `gzip`.

 If for some reason you're not following this convention (e.g. you're naming your files `build.gz`), you can force the ContentType through the `mime` option of the plugin which still has priority.
 Provided the extension is still `.gz`, the `ContentType` will be set for you.
+Alternatively, you can use the `gzipRename` option which will be able to rename the files on the fly as they're uploaded to S3.

 ### Actions